xyshyniaphy/dharmapk/.clinerules/Explain_D3_Visualization.md

 **Context:**
 - D3.js is used for dynamic and custom SVG rendering of the mind map.
 - The core logic for the visualization is located in the 'src/d3/' directory.
+See `layoutImplementation.md` for the detailed specification of the auto-layout algorithm.
 - The MindMap component in 'src/components/MindMap/' is responsible for integrating D3 with React.

 **File Dependencies:**